 I started as a drummer, raised on rock n' roll, but trained in jazz and orchestra.

 Performing live and a jazz philosophy have always inspired me, so I figured I would make that my central job, as opposed to sitting behind the studio desk nightly.
 I began to play with the southern rock band Yankee Slickers and the band kept me busy for several years, earning a regular income by effectively mixing covers and originals.
-Eventually I settled in to a role as Jacksonville drummer-for-hire, covering every genre that is played in clubs - hip-hop, bluegrass, soul, RnB, metal, country, funk, pop, and... classic rock, of course.
+Eventually I settled in to a role as Jacksonville drummer-for-hire, covering every genre that is played in clubs - pop, funk, metal, hip-hop, bluegrass, country, RnB, funk, and... classic rock, of course.
 My calendar was solid for several years, averaging around 200 gigs a year playing in various cover bands.
-Now living in the Denver metro area since 2017, I have stepped back from the cover band lifestyle, and am working on some plans for a new project .
+Since moving to the Denver metro area since 2017, I stepped back from this lifestyle, and focused on playing guitar and singing.
+After a few years of solo gigs playing covers, I have expanded into a duo featuring my wife Cynthia on bass.
+After years of playing drums in bands, I'm now able to craft my personal setlist, which is a mix of alternative, classic and progressive rock.
+I am also writing songs and setting into motion the framework for a solo album.

 I teach drums and since 1997 that has been a significant part of my profession.
-I have had hundreds of students, both young and old, from beginners to college scholarship applicants to seasoned players.
+I have taught hundreds of students, both young and old, from beginners to college scholarship applicants to seasoned players.
+I focus on the craft of drumming, from Moeller and Gladstone techniques to the improvisational nature of jazz and the compositional approach of rock.
 Passing on my knowledge and relaying my experiences as an instructor has been an essential cornerstone of my professional music career.
+Private lessons are still available for all levels: please contact me for a complete resume and references.